TheArturthur/CoppermindScraper/Cosmere/Vorin.md

 The material world, made up of the world under mankind's feet and the skies above.
 This is the world that mankind is born into and lives their life within, with Vorins attempting to live a virtuous life in order to be granted paradise and salvation in the Tranquiline Halls when judged by the Almighty after their death.
 It correlates with the [[Physical Realm\|Physical Realm]].
 Roshar, and all of the plants and animals upon it, are seen as creations of the Almighty.
 The nature of Roshar is modeled and described through the Ten Essences.
+It is possible that they see the Cognitive Realm as another aspect of Roshar.
+They see it as more fluid than the Spiritual Realm, and believe that it can be visited.

 #### Damnation
 For more on the Vorin concept of Damnation, see [[Damnation\|Damnation]].